salehitayem/CollectDailyCashReceipts/README.md

 In conclusion, "Collect Daily Cash Receipts" is a web application designed to streamline financial operations for retail businesses.
 It prioritizes security, simplicity, and user-friendliness to make the lives of accounting and management teams easier.
 I hope you find this application valuable, and I encourage you to explore it further to discover its full range of features.

+## For testing the project
+- username: admin
+- password: admin